-I am going through my last year’s photos and they remind me how different and unique California looked last winter because of the record setting drought.
+I am going through my last year’s photos and they remind me how different and unique California looked last winter because of the record-setting drought.
 The drought was disastrous for the state’s economy and it made landscapes look desert-like with some strong brown and orange hues.

-I took this photo after completing Moonstone Beach Boardwalk hike in early evening and I was ready for the golden hour in Moonstone Park.
-I tried to capture incredible color contrast between blues of the sky and the ocean and golden hues of the shore.
+I took this photo after completing Moonstone Beach Boardwalk hike in the early evening and I was ready for the golden hour in Moonstone Park.
+I tried to capture the incredible color contrast between blues of the sky and the ocean and golden hues of the shore.

 Shooting and Processing

-I took 5 bracketed shots on tripod, trying to capture as much information as possible from brightest areas of the sky as well from the darkest areas of the foreground.
+I took 5 bracketed shots on a tripod, trying to capture as much information as possible from brightest areas of the sky as well from the darkest areas of the foreground.

 I used standard processing technique in Lightroom, Photomatix and Photoshop (check my tutorial Before & After – HDR With Photomatix).